lsst/obs_subaru/superbit_repo/mockdata_small/readme.txt

-Folder contains simulations for debugging auxTelBIT
+Folder contains simulations for debugging obs_superBIT (note that these files are all 2048 x 2048 in size)

 ######################
 LIST OF FILES